Josette Simon: Honours and awards

 In 1995, Simon was awarded an honorary Master of Arts degree by the University of Leicester.
 In the 2000 Birthday Honours she was appointed an Officer of the Order of the British Empire (OBE), for services to drama.
 She received a Pioneers and Achievers award in 1998, in recognition of being one of the people from Leicester who had "paved the way for the next generations of African Caribbean people to achieve and excel in a diverse range of professions and spheres of influence".

-Filmography

-Television and streaming

-Channels and dates are for the United Kingdom unless otherwise indicated.